thyarles/knsk/README.md

     knsk.sh [options]

     --skip-tls            Set --insecure-skip-tls-verify on kubectl call
-    --delete-api          Delete broken API founded in your Kubernetes cluster --delete-resource     Delete resources founded in your stucked namespaces --delete-all          Delete resources of stucked namespaces and broken API --force               Force deletion of stucked namespaces even if a clen deletion fail --port {number}       Up kubectl proxy on this port, default is 8765
+    --delete-api          Delete broken API found in your Kubernetes cluster --delete-resource     Delete resources found in your stucked namespaces --delete-all          Delete resources of stucked namespaces and broken API --force               Force deletion of stucked namespaces even if a clen deletion fail --port {number}       Up kubectl proxy on this port, default is 8765